Study Group

 February 2026

-This foundation class covers the history, philosophy and concepts of Ortho-Bionomy, and provides a basic understanding of the release techniques for the extremities (Shoulders to hands, feet to pelvis).
+This foundation class covers the history, philosophy and concepts of Ortho-Bionomy, and provides a basic understanding of the release techniques for each major joint in the body.
 The techniques are comfortable for the client and easy on the practitioner.
-They stimulate the inherent self-corrective reflexes of the body through the proprioceptors, resulting in […]
+They stimulate the inherent self-corrective reflexes of the body through the proprioceptors, resulting in the release […]

 21 - 22 Feb